Engineering Data Solutions

 I am Jonathan, a Data Engineer based in Munich, Germany.
 Here I share little snippets of things that I learn, find interesting, or worth discussing.

 I will post mostly about topics that relate to the practice of data engineering.
-These might be centered around Microsoft Azure, Linux, and open source technology such as Airflow, DuckDB, or dlt.
+These might be centered around Microsoft Azure and open source technology such as Airflow, DuckDB, or dlt.
 I also plan to publish posts around data governance, management, and strategy as I firmly believe that data (engineering) projects are most successful, if they are truly part of an organization’s broader business strategy.

 You can find my socials and recent posts below and check the “About” page in case you’d like to know more about me!